petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ### Challenge 4: Bridging the interactive--batch divide

+When writing music,
-In order to write great music, you can sit at the instrument and keep playing until something sounds right, or you can spend a long time writing out sheet music imagining what it will sound like.
+you can sit at the instrument and keep playing until something sounds right, or you can spend a long time writing out sheet music imagining what it will sound like.
-The former---an interactive workflow---is much more intuitive, with faster feedback and shorter iteration cycle time.
+The former---an interactive workflow---is more intuitive,
+with faster feedback and shorter iteration cycle time.
 Interactive workflows are great ways to discover ideas, but once a great creation has been discovered, it needs to be written down or recorded so it can be reproduced.
 The same is true for a figure or data transformation.

-And so this is the challenge.
+And so here's the challenge.
+How do you allow researchers to experiment with different ideas for data processing or visualization but also get them to "record" what they did so it can be edited and replayed later?
+We need to get them to follow rule 2: do not share a derived artifact outside the project unless it was created with the pipeline.

-We need to make it easy to record the music of research.
+Calkit's strategy is to make it easy to add interactive tools like Jupyter notebooks to the pipeline.

-When someone creates, for example, a figure that they like.
-They will naturally assume they're done, i.e., they won't have to do it again, or they won't need to iterate on it.
-So they won't think they need to automate its creation.

-What we need is a way to essentially create a replayable and editable history of what they did.
+So a user can run the notebook interactively to explore how it might work best, add it to the pipeline, and run the project to see if it properly produces the thing they'd like to share.

 ## Where to go next